 When: Friday, October 27th from 10:00 a.m. – 2:00 p.m.

-Where: Manassas Campus at Northern Virginia Community College– Battlefield Room 223/227.
+Where: Manassas Campus at Northern Virginia Community College– Battleview Room 223/227.
 Click here for a campus map.

 - 9:45-10:00: Sign in